MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 ### Visualization of resources

-You can inspect the distribution of physical qubits used for the algorithm and the T factories using the space diagram.
-The [space diagrams
+You can inspect the distribution of physical qubits used for the algorithm and the T factories using the [space diagram](xref:microsoft.quantum.overview.resources-estimator-output.data#space-diagram).
-](xref:microsoft.quantum.overview.resources-estimator-output.data#space-diagram) show the total number of qubits and the total runtime of the program, and the contribution of the T factories.

-The space diagram shows the proportion of these two.
-The time diagram shows the time required to execute the algorithm as it relates to each T factory invocation runtime and the number of T factory invocations.

 ## Get started with the Resource Estimator